 Electric motors are used in various applications, from automobiles and power tools to portable fans.
+However, it wasn’t until recent decades that they have been utilized successfully throughout international automotive industries.
 Electric motors can be powered by either AC or DC electricity, depending on what the application requires.
 Electric motors come in different sizes and styles, but their fundamental operation is similar: they convert electrical energy into mechanical energy through electromagnetic induction.

 Electric motor performance varies based on the design and application; some factors include horsepower (HP), voltage (V), and RPMs (RPM).
+Efficiency is what individuals, businesses and nations strive to achieve when searching for and manufacturing the ideal form of electric transportation.
 The following sections will explore how electric motor performance is affected by these three factors.

 Horsepower’s (HP) Impact on Motor Performance and Uses